akshayn138888/Project-Movies-/README.md

 Definitions of success = awards, profit making and getting best good ratings.

+Side Note: SVC machine learning algorithm might take longer(2-3 mins) in project.ipynb.
+To see visulizations faster.
+Please comment out that code.
+Thank you.

 All the code is python 3

 You might need to install Plotly before running the code in.
 In your terminal run: